-Sea level rise: the Gulf Coast, including Baldwin County, is witnessing sea level rise, leading to coastal erosion, increased flooding, and loss of wetlands.
+The Gulf Coast, including Baldwin County, is witnessing sea level rise, leading to coastal erosion, increased flooding, and loss of wetlands.
 Projections suggest that sea levels could rise by 18 inches to 4 feet over the next century, exacerbating the impacts of storm surges and threatening infrastructure and ecosystems.